Nyqwan Murray

-Nyqwan Murray (born July 28, 1997) is an American football wide receiver who is a free agent.
+Nyqwan Murray (born July 28, 1997) is an American football wide receiver for the San Antonio Gunslingers of the Indoor Football League (IFL).

-Early years
+Early life

 Murray played high school football at Oak Ridge High School in Orlando, Florida.

 College career

 Murray played college football at Florida State.
-During the 2016 Orange Bowl against Michigan, Murray caught a 92-yard touchdown pass from Deondre Francois, an Orange Bowl record for longest touchdown reception.
+During the 2016 Orange Bowl against Michigan, Murray caught a 92-yard touchdown pass from Deondre Francois, an Orange Bowl record for the longest touchdown reception.

 Professional career

 Seattle Seahawks

-After going undrafted in the 2019 NFL Draft, Murray participated in the Seattle Seahawks rookie minicamp, and later signed with the team on August 1, 2019, but was waived five days later.
+After going undrafted in the 2019 NFL draft, Murray participated in the Seattle Seahawks rookie minicamp, and later signed with the team on August 1, 2019, but was waived five days later.
 He was re-signed on August 27, 2019.
 He was waived a second time on September 1, 2019.

 Toronto Argonauts

 Murray was signed by the Toronto Argonauts of the Canadian Football League (CFL) on December 4, 2019.
 He signed a contract extension with the team on December 29, 2020.
 On July 27, 2021, Murray was released by the Argonauts.